willvivi/grams_crawler/README.md

 # grams_crawler
 Grams crawler made in Python.
-Using TorCtl to renew IP and lxml to parse the webpage.
+Using TorCtl to renew TOR's IP and lxml to parse their webpage.